How 13 lost girls inspired a revolutionary change in how we can protect your kids

 As a cop, I felt helpless.
 How was it that we had a near-endless database of adults that we could leverage to identify victims and criminals, yet nothing existed for identifying children?
 That thought haunted me the rest of my career, and on the day I retired from active duty, solving this problem became my life's focus.

 Let’s face it, parents have a lot on their plate, and while their kids safety is always a concern, preventive and preparatory tasks often fall on the families' back burner.
+This is why being prepared for a missing person event, even with the low likelihood of it ever happening is still always the best choice.

 Parents will attend a lecture on protecting their children and leave with a fingerprinting kit that ends up unused in the back of the family's junk drawer.